R3mmurd/CellularAutomata/LibCA/README.md

 - **Neighborhoods**: Implementation of some basic neighborhood rules that you can set to cellular automata independently of their dimensionality.
-  This contains the elementary neighborhood for one-dimensional lattice, and Moore and Von Neuman neighborhoods for higher-dimensional lattices.
+  This contains the elementary neighborhood for one-dimensional lattice, and Moore and von Neumann neighborhoods for higher-dimensional lattices.

 ## Requirements